 - Blood backs up in your veins.

-- Fluid builds up, causing swelling in your feet, ankles and legs.
+- Fluid builds up in your body, causing swelling in your feet, ankles and legs.
 This is called “edema.”

-- Fluid builds up in your lungs, called “pulmonary congestion.”
+- Fluid builds up in your lungs.
+This is called “pulmonary edema.”

 - Your body does not get enough blood, food and oxygen.